-On July 11, 2013, the Company granted 100,000 nonvested stock units to Paul Marciano, the Company's Chief Executive Officer and Vice Chairman of the Board, in connection with a new employment agreement entered into between the Company and Mr. Paul Marciano.
-The nonvested stock units have an initial vesting period of seven months followed by two annual vesting periods, which were subject to the achievement of performance-based vesting conditions for the last three quarters of fiscal 2014.
-The Company also granted a target of 143,700 nonvested stock units to Mr. Paul Marciano, of which approximately 84% are expected to vest based on the achievement of performance-based conditions for the last three quarters of fiscal 2014.
+On July 11, 2013, the Company granted 100,000 nonvested stock units to Mr. Marciano which had an initial vesting period of seven months followed by two annual vesting periods and were subject to certain performance-based vesting conditions for the last three quarters of fiscal 2014 as well as continued service vesting conditions through the vesting periods.
+The Company also granted a target of 143,700 nonvested stock units to Mr. Marciano, of which approximately 84% are expected to vest based on the achievement of certain performance-based conditions for the last three quarters of fiscal 2014 subject to continued service vesting conditions through the vesting date.
 Such shares are scheduled to vest on February 1, 2016.

 On May 1, 2008, the Company granted an aggregate of 167,000 nonvested stock awards to certain employees which were subject to certain annual performance-based vesting conditions over a five-year period.
-On October 30, 2008, the Company granted an aggregate of 563,400 nonvested stock options to certain employees scheduled to vest over a four-year period, which were subject to the achievement of performance-based vesting conditions for fiscal 2010.
+On October 30, 2008, the Company granted an aggregate of 563,400 nonvested stock options to certain employees scheduled to vest over a four-year period, which were subject to the achievement of certain performance-based vesting conditions for fiscal 2010.
 During the first quarter of fiscal 2010, the Compensation Committee determined that the performance goals established in the prior year were no longer set at an appropriate level to incentivize and help retain employees given the greater than previously anticipated deterioration of the economy that had occurred since the goals were established.
 Therefore, in April 2009, the Compensation Committee modified the performance goals of that year's tranche of the outstanding performance-based stock awards and options to address the challenges associated with the economic environment.
-During first quarter of fiscal 2011, fiscal 2012 and fiscal 2013, the Compensation Committee modified the performance goals of the respective year's tranche of the outstanding performance-based stock awards to address the continuing challenges associated with the economic environment.
+During first quarter of fiscal 2011, fiscal 2012 and fiscal 2013, the Compensation

+Committee modified the performance goals of the respective year's tranche of the outstanding performance-based stock awards to address the continuing challenges associated with the economic environment.
 None of the modifications had a material impact on the consolidated financial statements of the Company.